 With the eighth floor of Blackfriars House primarily being constructed of metal and glass, the team wanted to soften these contemporary materials with a more natural and earthy feel.
-As Burgundy is famously situated atop of clay and limestone soils, Climat will feature as much of these two materials as possible with textural, clay plaster walls and limestone floor, tables and counter tops dispersed throughout the space.
+As Burgundy is famously situated atop of clay and limestone soils, Climat features as much of these two materials as possible with textural, clay plaster walls and limestone floor, tables and counter tops dispersed throughout the space.

 Book a table at Climat here.